 |Jacki, from college||5%|

 In financial terms, this is what’s called a capitalization table, or cap table for short.
-Your very first cap table could very well just be a table listing the owners of the company, and their respective percentage stakes in the company.
+So, what is cap table?
+Your very first cap table could very well just include a table listing the owners of the company, and their respective percentage stakes in the company.

 By the time you start issuing options and/or get into later funding rounds, however, things get very complex very quickly.
-All of a sudden you are having to track equity dilution, model exit scenarios, monitor compliance issues, and put together a waterfall analysis.
+Before you know it you are having to track equity dilution, model exit scenarios, monitor compliance issues, and put together a waterfall analysis.

-The capitalization table is critical from both sides of the table.
+The cap table is critical from both sides of the table.
 Future investors will want to see what they are buying into beforehand, and you will want to know the current equity position for you and your employees.
-There are horror stories out there of founders walking away with nothing despite what appears to be a lucrative exit scenario.
+There are horror stories out there of entrepreneurs walking away with nothing or with debt despite what appears to be a lucrative exit scenario.

-In short, there are several important considerations that come with managing your cap table.
+In short, there are several important considerations that come with managing your financing with the cap table.